“I live in a small town…”

 It is tempting to think that embezzlement is an urban problem and is caused because dentists in cities often end up hiring people who they don’t know, whereas in many cases those hired by a small-town dentist are already well-known to the dentist.
 What the dentists with this hypothesis do not know is that the majority of embezzlers have no criminal record or history of previous embezzlement.

 I have also encountered many dental specialists who believe that embezzlement is primarily a problem for general dentists.
-Others think that by paying their team members a premium above the going local rate will ensure the honesty of those people.
+Others think that paying their team members a premium above the local going rate will ensure the honesty of those people.

 And then there are those who are convinced that checking the day-end report from their practice management software will prevent embezzlement.
 (Boy are they mistaken — see a discussion HERE.)